Pain – A Sign of Pregnancy?

 Most women, pregnant or not, are familiar with occasional sharp, stabbing pains, feelings of discomfort, or abdominal cramps.
 Abdominal pain may indicate a pregnancy, among countless other possible reasons.
 Many women also have these kinds of complaints before the onset of their period.

-ℹ️ Note: If you are experiencing any unusual symptoms or strong pain, especially one-sided abdominal pain, or unexplained bleeding, seek out medical attention.
+ℹ️ Note: If you are experiencing any unusual symptoms or intense pain, especially one-sided abdominal pain, or unexplained bleeding, seek immidiate medical attention.
 These could be caused by an ectopic pregnancy.

 Ovulation is an element of the menstrual cycle: An egg cell matures in the follicle and then drops into the fallopian tube.
 This causes the protective layer around the egg to burst, releasing the egg and follicular fluid.
-The fimbriae (finger-like projections of the fallopian tube) gently wrap themselves around the egg, preventing it from getting lost in the large abdominal cavity and transporting it along the tunnel-like fallopian tube.
+The fimbriae (finger-like projections of the fallopian tube) wrap themselves around the egg, and transport it along the tunnel-like fallopian tube.

 If fertilization occurs, the zygote will implant in the uterus approximately five days later.
-This may cause slight abdominal pain, which would be the first tangible sign of pregnancy.
+This may cause slight pelvic pain and spotting, which would be the first tangible sign of pregnancy.

-Events that can trigger abdominal pain will proceed in rapid succession:
+Events that could possibly trigger abdominal pain will proceed in rapid succession:

 • The placenta forms and gradually permeates the uterus with root-like villi.

-• Additional blood vessels are formed, ensuring that the baby will be well supplied.
+• Additional blood vessels are formed, ensuring the baby is well supplied.

 • Uterine ligaments, the muscle bands that seat the uterus firmly in the woman's pelvis, expand.
-This process is likely to cause pain in the groin and toward to side of the abdomen.
+This process will likely cause pain in the groin and toward the side of the abdomen.

-Experiencing abdominal pain while missing a period would cause a woman to suspect that she may be pregnant.
+• Experiencing abdominal pain while missing one's period would cause suspicions of a possible pregnancy.

-Sluggish gastrointestinal activity due to hormonal changes may be another possible reason for abdominal pain.
-Almost half of all pregnant women periodically suffer from stomach pain, caused by flatulence or constipation.
+Slowed digestion due to hormonal changes may be another possible reason for abdominal pain.
+Almost half of all pregnant women periodically suffer from stomach pain caused by flatulence or constipation.

 Pain During Pregnancy

 The loosening of the pubic bone (symphysis pubis), which connects the two halves of the pelvis, can cause sharp pain.
-Toward to end of the pregnancy, the gap in the symphysis pubis can loosen by 3 to 4 millimeters.
-This movement of the bones, and the associated pain, are more pronounced during consecutive pregnancies.
+Toward the end of the pregnancy, the gap in the symphysis pubis can loosen by 3 to 4 millimeters (0.15 inches).
+This movement of the bones, and the associated pain are more pronounced during consecutive pregnancies.
 A brace or maternity belt may provide relief.

 After the 20th week of pregnancy, Braxton Hicks contractions can start occurring in increasing frequency.
 These are practice contractions and are noticeable through a sudden hardening of the abdomen, which can be accompanied by pain.